9jha27/JobPlacementDashboard/README.md

 # Live Project

-<h3>Introduction</h3>
+### Introduction

 During my time at the Tech Academy, I had the opportunity to work on a live project which not only alowed me to utilize the technical skills I had learned, but also allowed me to work in an Agile/Scrum environment.

 The live project was built using ASP .Net MVC and Entity Framework.
 It was built for local theater company in Portland, Oregon as a content management service (CMS) so that those from the company would be able to easily manage their website without needing to manage the code directly.
-During the two week sprint, I was able to work both <a href id="#front-end>front end</a> and back end stories.
+During the two week sprint, I was able to work both [front end](#Front-End-Stories) and [back end](#Back-End-Stories) stories.
 While I dedicated much of my time perfecting front end stories, I also improved pages on back end stories to incorporate dynamic syntax using the conveniences C# has to offer with Razor pages.
 Working full-stack provided me with experience identifying bugs on a large scale and understanding a larger overview of how apps are created on both client and server side.

-<h3 id="#front-end">Front-End Stories</h3>
+### Front-End Stories
 I spent a majority of my spring working on a particular front-end story where I had to customize the Award Details page to match the color-scheme for the theater while creating a container that allowed it to show at the center when the page loaded.

 ```